-A phaser pedal - part of the modulation family - is one of the more distinctive effects.
-It's used to add body to individual notes or to create that classic swirling, movement sound.
-You’ll have heard a phaser on everything from Isley Brothers’ Who’s That Lady to Van Halen’s Eruption.
-Whichever your preference, it’s important to know the best phaser pedal for your needs.
+A phaser pedal - part of the modulation family - is one of the more distinctive effects you can employ in your guitar rig.
+It's most commonly used to add a flurry of movement to your tone but can also be utilized to add extra body to individual notes or even to approximate the sound of a rotary speaker.
+Of course, you'll have heard a phaser on everything from Isley Brothers' Who's That Lady to Van Halen's Eruption - but whatever your preference, it's essential to know the best phaser pedal for your needs.

 The standout feature of the Walrus Audio Lillian Analog Phaser Pedal is the D-P-V, or dry, phase, vibrato control.
 This blend function gives great sensitivity between no phase, 50/50, through to full application, which covers a wide array of phasing effects.
 D-P-V is joined by a selection of a four or six-stage phaser, the latter of which adds boost to the sound.
 You can even hold down the foot selector for momentary phasing.